-(a) The constraints for persons with disabilities in institutions to decide on and enter into a personal relationship, especially same-sex relationships, largely due to a lack of privacy and stymieing interference by personnel and legal representatives;

-(b) The deterring effect of anti-prostitution laws of the Länder on publicly funded facilitation services of sexual companionship for persons with disabilities.
+- (a) The constraints for persons with disabilities still in institutions in terms of deciding on and entering into personal relationships, in particular same-sex relationships, largely owing to a lack of privacy and interference by personnel and legal representatives; - (b) The deterring effect of anti-prostitution laws in the Länder on publicly funded services that facilitate sexual companionship for persons with disabilities.

-(a) Ensure respect for the right to private life, including sexual selfdetermination, of persons with disabilities living in institutions, and end deterring interference by personnel and guardians;

-(b) Harmonize federal and Länder legislation on prostitution and sexual companionship to ensure the provision of publicly funded facilitation services of sexual companionship for persons with disabilities.
+- (a) Ensure respect for the right to private life, including sexual self-determination, of persons with disabilities still living in institutions, and end interference in this regard by personnel and legal representatives; - (b) Harmonize federal and Länder legislation on prostitution and sexual companionship to ensure the provision of publicly funded services to facilitate sexual companionship for persons with disabilities.